by Eileen Quinn Knight, Ph.D. Profiles in Catholicism

 I have also been blessed to meet people like Stella.
 She wrote this piece on diversity and hiring.
 It was groundbreaking, but again she probably got a lot of hate mail.
 I found her findings worth mentioning in my journey.
 I also found it amazing that she survived domestic violence, something I got to learn more about through her posts.
 I have never hit a woman or girlfriend, so this was a new area to explore and understand.

-Dr. Knight: Your career in television news with the late columnist Carl Rowan as you deviled into national politics.
+Dr. Knight: Your career in television news with the late columnist Carl Rowan as you delved into national politics.
 How did that fit into your mission as a writer and producer?

 Dr. Knight: You moved into television commentary.
 What did this add to your career?

 Mr. Mwine: Television, and in particular my Sirius XM Radio interviews, provided a great platform to get my name and appearance out there.
 Winning public opinion is not a given for an African-American man, as Carl and George had taught me.
 The Sky Interview taught me to focus my eyes on the camera despite the heavy sun that hit my face from the Fox News rooftop.
 Being in that building was a reminder of how far I had come to comment on news of the day.
-Reaching 91 markets with the National Examiner was helpful to appear on television news brought my face to the readers.
+Reaching 91 markets with the National Examiner was helpful, but then abruptly, the National Examiner took my gallery of work down.
 They said my Obama coverage was outdated.
-Later, the National Examination took down my entire White house gallery.
+The Obama presidency was not outdated.